Back to People

 1970Age 89

-Mount Fleming (New Zealand) named
+Mount Fleming in New Zealand named

 Mount Fleming in New Zealand's Paparoa Range was named in his honour in 1970.